aurc/melview-mitsubishi-au-nz/README.md

 - Swing;

 ## Known issues
+- **Dry mode**: Does not control fan speed.
-LAN access still requires internet connection, as it authenticates the requests with Melview cloud.
+- **LAN access**: Still requires internet connection, as it authenticates the requests with Melview cloud.
 It still operates way faster than Alexa and Goolge home integration as it has a fast follower command locally removing the know lag.